aimanskie/marvel-auth/README.md

 # marvel-auth

 ### This is a nice project by marvel on auth with jwt accesstoken and refreshtoken.
+This is a React app with Node js server and Mongo DB as database

 ### Token created in login after validation and server sends accesstoken and refreshtoken and stored in DB